Cale/arw-daily/_posts/2023-06-04-lewis-and-clark-trail-on-the-air.md

 ---
 title: Lewis and Clark Trail on the Air Event is Active
 date: 2023-06-04
-excerpt: special event commemorates the historic Lewis and Clark Trail.
+excerpt: Special event commemorates the historic Lewis and Clark Trail.
 source: Lewis and Clark Trail on the Air
 sourceurl: https://lctota.org/
 tags: